Twint-AG/twint-shopware-plugin/docs/install-guide.md

 #### 4. Go to `Settings -> Payment methods`

 - Ensure that the below payment methods are enabled:
-    - TWINT
+    - TWINT - Express Checkout
-    - TWINT Express Checkout
+    - TWINT - Checkout
 - The payment method can be customized (e.g. add logo) by clicking the "Edit details" link next to each payment method.

 <img src="./screenshots/twint-payment-methods.png" alt="Active TWINT payment methods" width="900" height="auto">